What is a Rating Agency?

 Rating agencies assess the credit risk of specific debt securities and the borrowing entities.
 In the bond market, a rating agency provides an independent evaluation of the creditworthiness of debt securities issued by governments and corporations.
 Large bond issuers receive ratings from one or two of the big three rating agencies.
 In the United States, the agencies are held responsible for losses resulting from inaccurate and false ratings.

-The ratings are used in structured financial transactions such as asset-backed securities, mortgage-backed securities, and collateralized debt obligations.
+The ratings are used in structured finance transactions such as asset-backed securities, mortgage-backed securities, and collateralized debt obligations.
 Rating agencies focus on the type of pool underlying the security and the proposed capital structure to rate structured financial products.
 The issuers of the structured products pay rating agencies to not only rate them, but also to advise them on how to structure the tranches.

 Rating agencies also give ratings to sovereign borrowers, who are the largest borrowers in most financial markets.
 Sovereign borrowers include national governments, state governments, municipalities, and other sovereign-supported institutions.
 The sovereign ratings given by a rating agency shows a sovereign’s ability to repay its debt.